pretix/pretix-docs/docs/guides/plugins/presale-saml.md

 Once you are happy with your settings, click the :btn:Save: button.

-## Event / Authentication configuration
+## Event-level configuration

-This section explains the setup of SAML authentication on the event level.
+This section explains how to set up SAML authentication on the event level.
 In order to activate the plugin, navigate to :navpath:Your Event → :fa3-wrench: Settings → Plugins: and switch to the :btn:Integrations: tab.
 Click the :btn:Enable: button next to the "Presale SAML Authentication" plugin.
-A new "SAML" menu item will appear now.
+A button :btn-icon:fa3-key: SAML: will now appear under in the sidebar menu.

 On this page, the actual authentication can be configured.